-For a BVI limited partnership with legal personality formed before 1 January, 2019 the first Financial Period started on 30 June, 2019.
-For a BVI limited partnership with legal personality formed on or after 1 January 2019 and limited partnerships without legal personality formed on or after 1 July, 2021, the first Financial Period started on the date of formation.
-For limited partnerships without legal personality formed before 1 July, 2021, the first Financial Period started on 1 January, 2022.
+For a BVI company or a limited partnership with legal personality incorporated or formed before 1 January, 2019 the first Financial Period started on 30 June, 2019.
+For a BVI company or limited partnership with legal personality incorporated or formed on or after 1 January 2019 and limited partnerships without legal personality formed on or after 1 July, 2021, the first Financial Period started on the date of incorporation or formation.
+For limited partnerships without legal personality formed on 1 January, 2022.
 The Financial Period repeats every year.
 It is possible for a Legal Entity to change the start date of future Financial Periods by applying to shorten its current Financial Period.